Sunrise from kanchenjunga

 Trekking expenses, permits, flight costs, and accommodation during the Trek are fixed.
 However, domestic transfers, guides, and porters cost less per person as group size increases.
 So, the number of people in your trekking group also determines the price of trekking at Kanchenjunga Base Camp.

-3) Travelling Time
+3) Traveling Time

 Duration of the Trek